topical-ehr/website/README.md

 * [FHIR](https://www.hl7.org/fhir/)-based
     * comes with [CandleLite](https://github.com/topical-ehr/candlelite), a new lightweight FHIR server written from the ground-up in [F#](https://fsharp.org/)
     * can run entirely inside a web browser for easy & cheap server-less deployments and isolation between users
+    * could be made to "plug in" to existing systems

 # Interested?